Family of French explorer who died in OceanGate's Titan submarine disaster sues for $50 million

 Nargeolet was one of the Titan sub's five passengers on June 18, 2023 when it suffered a catastrophic pressure loss and imploded, causing the deaths of all on board.
 OceanGate had sold seats on the vessel for $250,000 each, billing the trip as a chance to "become one of the few to see the Titanic with your own eyes."

-But in the wake of the incident, it arose that industry experts had raised serious safety concerns about the project years earlier.
+But following the incident, it emerged that industry experts had raised serious safety concerns about the project years earlier.
 For instance, one professional trade group warned in 2018 that OceanGate's experimental approach to the design of the Titan could lead to potentially "catastrophic" outcomes.

 Known as "Mr. Titanic," Nargeolet participated in 37 dives to the Titanic site, the most of any diver in the world, according to the lawsuit.
 He was regarded as one of the world's most knowledgeable people about the famous wreck.
 Attorneys for his estate said in an emailed statement that the "doomed submersible" had a "troubled history," and that OceanGate failed to disclose key facts about the vessel and its durability.